wulfgarpro/trains/README.md

 Implementation:
 ---------------

 At it's core, Trains is a Directed Graph (Digraph) with an Adjacency List implementation.
-Trains was written entirely with NodeJS.
-I chose a command line application with strictly synchronous functions to demonstrate JavaScript's ability to run as a systems language in conjunction with NodeJS.
+Trains was written entirely in JavaScript using the Node.js runtime.
+I chose a command line application with strictly synchronous functions to demonstrate JavaScript's ability to run as a systems language.
 I followed TDD principles, focusing mainly on KISS and the single responsibility principle.
-I did not deviate from JavaScript's classicial inheritance model.
+I did not deviate from JavaScript's classical inheritance model.

+### Design choices and assumptions:

+A generic digraph (digraph.js) implementation sits at the core with an application wrapper (app.js) reading in an input file and instantiating an instance of said digraph.

+The digraph's vertices are nodes (node.js), and it's edges are routes (route.js).
+Each node has an adjacency list, which is a JavaScript map using node names as keys and route objects as values.
+The digraph most notably implements a basic depth first traversal (O(V + E)) for retrieving all paths from source to destination node with a bound.
+The application wrapper makes use of the digraph's internal functionality to achieve most of the functionality outlined in the ThoughtWorks programming problem email.

+It's assumed that calls to functions with invalid arguments are ignored and undefined is returned.

 Future work:
 ------------

-- Extend synchronous functions with asynchronous varints and expose via REST API.
+- Extend synchronous functions with asynchronous variants and expose via REST API.
 - Run code through lint
 - Better error handling
 - More edge case  tests
+- Default argument values

 How to run:
 -----------

-1. Install latest nodejs for your platform
+1. Install latest Node.js for your platform
 2. Install jasmine-node globally: `$> npm install -G jasmine-node`
 3. Run tests: `$> npm test`
 4. Run runner: `$> ./bin/run input.txt` or   `$> ./bin/run --help`